Gets or sets the value associated with the specified key.

 The key whose value to get or set.

 The value associated with the specified key.
-If the specified key is not found, attempting to get it returns a null reference (Nothing in Visual Basic), and attempting to set it creates a new element using the specified key.
+If the specified key is not found, Get returns a null reference (Nothing in Visual Basic), and Set creates a new entry with the specified key.

 Retrieving the value of this property is an O(1) operation; setting the property is also an O(1) operation.